Level 3, A Level

 A core aspect of Psychology involves learning about: how Psychologists design research, analysing data, describing key theories, approaches and studies, applying them to a range of scenarios and being able to produce clear evaluation and analysis that incorporates a range of debates in Psychology.

 The Psychology A-Level is 100% exam and is part of the new linear structure.
-Students completing the full A-Level will sit three, two hour exams at the end of Year Two.
-Those completing the AS will sit two 1 hour 30 minute exams at the end of the first year.
+Students will sit three, two hour exams at the end of Year Two.

 Why Should I Choose Seevic College?